ArditCeno/gis-landslide-detection/README.md

 Leaflet.js: Open-source library used for interactive mobile-friendly maps.

 👨‍💻 Author
-Ardit Ceno (Frontend Developer & UI Designer)
+Ardit Ceno — Frontend Developer

+🤝 Collaboration
+This frontend was developed to work alongside the backend logic found in:
+Porfus/gis-landslide-detection

 🔗 Link
 https://github.com/ArditCeno/gis-landslide-detection